Speed of disentanglement in multi-qubit systems under depolarizing channel: Three-qubit pure states

 where $t_i$ $(i=1,2,3,4)$ is the complex constant, $\sum_i{|t_i|^2}=1$, and $|W'\rangle=(\sigma_x \otimes\sigma_x\otimes\sigma_x)|W\rangle$ with $\sigma_x$ being the first Pauli operator.
 The first three entanglement invariants satisfy $\mathcal{I}_1=\mathcal{I}_2=\mathcal{I}_3=1-\frac{\mathcal{N}^2}{2}$, where $\mathcal{N}$ is the negativity between one qubit and its complementary two-qubit subsystem.
 Only three invariants in the symmetrical states are independent.

 As the two-qubit arbitrary states case, we can determined the bounds of the SoDE in the present case.
 The region of the symmetrical three-qubit pure states in the $\eta$-$\mathcal{N}$ plane is shown by the randomly generated states in Fig. \ref{fig4} (a).
-One can check the two frontier states on the lower and upper bounds are the GHZ-type states and the W-type states respectively
+Following the approach in the case of the arbitrary two-qubit states, we obtain the two frontier states on the lower and upper bounds are the GHZ-type states and the W-type states respectively

 where $a,b\in[0,1]$.
+They can be proved strictly by using the main result of the present subsection given in Eq. (\ref{Sytotal}).
 We remark that the states $|J\rangle$ are not equal to the \emph{W-like states} in \cite{zhao} under LU transformation.
-Their SoDE can be derived by the perturbation approach as